OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-50.md

 A sword against her oracle priests!
 They will become fools.
 A sword against her warriors!
 They will be filled with terror.

 ## Jeremiah 50:37
 A sword against her horses and chariots and all the foreigners in her ranks!
-They will become weaklings.
+They will become feeble.
 A sword against her treasures!
 They will be plundered.

 ## Jeremiah 50:38
 A drought on her waters!
 They will dry up.
 For it is a land of idols, and they go mad with terror.